18 min read

 2. (1000) The second number is the start of the range of the user IDs that will be mapped to on the host.

 3. (1) The last number states the number of user IDs (the length of the range) that will be mapped in the container.
-Only one user ID that is given, since we only expect one user for this container.
+Only one user ID is given, since we only expect one user for this container.
 That’s a good thing.

-This example is doing the following, in plain English: “Map the effective user ID on the host with user ID 1000 to the user ID of 1 in the container, and only allocate one user ID.”
+This example is doing the following, in plain English: “Map the effective user ID on the host with user ID 1000 to the user ID of 0 in the container, and only allocate one user ID.”

 The end result is that my btoll (1000) user on the host is now seen as root in the new user namespace in the container.